“Naked ladies dancing on the tongue.” This is how I responded on first tasting Art Series Chardonnay at the cellar door of Leeuwin Estate in 2004.

 In making his purchase bid Mondavi’s eye noticed the similarity of Margaret River to great wine regions of Europe.
 Common features were a similar latitude and proximity to sea winds on three sides (see the map below).

 Denis planted a nursery in 1974 and in 1975 started planting a vineyard.
 In 1978 a winery building was opened.

 Mondavi selected the land at Leewin where Chardonnay vines should be planted.
 Chardonnay was a rare variety in Australia at the time.
 By now 200 acres of various vines were in place.
 In 1980 the first Leeuwin Chardonnay was made, and Decanter magazine in Britain in 1982 named it the best in the world.
 The dream run continues to this day.

 The success of Leeuwin Estate owes a great deal to the family business Dennis and Trish Horgan have run.
 From 1985 Trish has managed the Leeuwin Concert Series.
 Its total audience is now over 100,000.
 It has featured local and international acts including orchestras, Ray Charles, Diana Ross, Tom Jones, Dame Kiri Te Kanawa, Sting and The John Butler Trio.

 Quality is the hallmark of the Margaret River.
 It is said to contribute only 3% of Australia’s wine grapes, yet commands over 20% of Australia’s premium wine market.
+[2023 Edit: Now about 16 years later, that percentage has not declined.]
 There are nearly 5,000 hectares under vine and over 100 wine producers in the region.